Azaam86msn/CyberSecurityWithPython/README.md

 # CyberSecurityWithPython
-Here’s a sample README file that includes installation instructions, descriptions, and usage information for your cybersecurity projects repository:

----

-# Simple Cybersecurity Projects in Python

 This repository contains a collection of simple, beginner-friendly cybersecurity projects implemented in Python.
 Each project demonstrates a fundamental concept or tool used in cybersecurity, including network scanning, client-server communication, and banner grabbing.